ofajs/ofa-v4-docs/docs/en/docs/get-started/hello-world.md

 # First Case

-The following is an example where the text is changed to "Hello World" after clicking the button:
+Here is an example, when the button is clicked, change the text to "Hello World":

 ```html
 <!DOCTYPE html>